Selling A Storm Damage House In Texas banner Texas

 Are there legal requirements for selling a home with storm damage in Texas?

-What options are available if I want to sell my storm-damaged house without making repairs?
+What options are available to sell my storm-damaged house without making repairs?

 You can sell your storm-damaged house “as-is” to investors or through auctions.
 This attracts buyers interested in renovation projects.
 Offering seller financing can also increase the number of buyers.
-Know that this might lower the sale price compared to a fully repaired home.
+However, this might lower the sale price compared to a fully repaired home.

 Can I still sell my house if it has a lien due to storm damage?